Engee documentation

 Yes

-The function name and the corresponding number of input ports are displayed on the unit.
+The name of the function and the corresponding number of input ports are displayed on the block.

-Use the Math Function block when you need vector or matrix output.
+Use the block Math Function when you need a vector or matrix output signal.

-For the reciprocal function, you have the option to select the Newton-Raphson algorithm, which will calculate the inverse using the Newton-Raphson approximation method.
-The function uses recursive approximation to find the best approximations of the roots of the real-valued function.
+For the reciprocal function, it is possible to select the Newton–Raphson algorithm, which will calculate the inverse using the Newton–Raphson approximation method.
+The function uses recursive approximation to find the best approximations of the roots of the real-value function.

-The inverse of a real number is defined as the zero of the function:
+The inverse of a real number it is defined as the zero of the function:

 .

-The initial approximation is chosen in the range , since this is the convergence region of the function.
+The initial approximation is selected in the range because this is the convergence domain of the function.

-To calculate the roots of the function sequentially, set the value of the Number of iterations parameter.
+To calculate the roots of a function sequentially, set the value of the Number of iterations parameter.
 The process is repeated as follows:

 ,

-where is the derivative of the function .
+where — the derivative of the function .

 Ports